dharkflower/base-10/README.md

 - Oscillation.
 This is confusing me even more, but is another example of pattern analysis using the concept of oscillation from the production of digital music.
 Example, assuming the taking over of 7/8/9: `00 7 1011 7 00 82`, output: `00 1011101`.
 It's very similar to palindromic pattern recognition (P3), but could potentially identify long patterns that could be cached and recreated.

 ## Summary
 There are a lot of reasons that this does not make sense.
 But can you imagine the kind of pattern analysis you could get if you ran some sort of ML algorithm against it?
-The cap is a maximum of 9 P3/oscillation re-creations due to the nature of Unicode, and just the way I coded this up, but a combination of potentially smarter digit functions and a higher number base could result in some sort of strange blueprint that rocks - 20 years from now. :) Haha.
+The cap is a maximum of 9 P3/oscillation re-creations due to the nature of Decimal, and just the way I coded this up, but a combination of potentially smarter digit functions and a higher number base could result in some sort of strange blueprint that rocks - 20 years from now. :) Haha.

 Take this code for example: `00 4 1111 1111 1111 1111 4 00 5 5 5 5 5 5 5 00`.
 It's pretty short, but if you check the string lengths it's kind of awe-inspiring: `00 1111 1111 1111 1111 00 1111 1111 1111 1111 1111 1111 1111 1111 1111 1111 1111 1111 1111 1111 1111 1111 1111 1111 1111 1111...
 I lost my place...
 00`.

 ## Resulting Hypotheses
 - Hardware that is built with Node and base 10 in mind could natively support this repo.
-- There are other digit function ideas out there that identify patterns and could result in, at the very least, compression.
+- There are other digit function ideas out there that identify patterns and could result in, at the very least, a compression prototype.
 - A simpler approach with base 4 (only supporting 0, 1, 2, and 3 from this repo) could align better with the nature of binary, while also supporting trinary

 Thank you!
 Again, to run: